justinm/pdkit/README.md

 ## About The Project

-PDKit, or the Project Development Kit, is a new way of managing your projects using code.
-Based on the idea of constructs, PDKit allows you to manage single or monorepos through code.
+StackGen, or the Project Development Kit, is a new way of managing your projects using code.
+Based on the idea of constructs, StackGen allows you to manage single or monorepos through code.

 This project is still in early alpha and not yet available via typical distribution methods (ie. npm).
 My intention is to first fully support the needs of this project prior to general availability.